estanqueiroa/awscode/cloudformation/apigw-vpclink/README.md

 2. Create a new stack and upload the template file
 3. Fill in the required parameters
 4. Review and create the stack
+5. Deploy the API using AWS Console to apply Resource Policy configuration (restrict access based on Ip Address)

 ## Outputs